SineJoseph/ciss/README.md

 # ciss
 Welcome to the official website of Christian Integrated Secondary School-LAE
-# Christian Integrated Secondary School
+# Christian Integrated Secondary School-LAE

 ## About Us
 Christian Integrated Secondary School is dedicated to providing a holistic education that integrates Christian values with academic excellence.
 Our mission is to nurture students spiritually, academically, and socially, preparing them to be responsible and compassionate individuals.